ne0lith/cyberdrop-dl_looper/readme.md

 ## cyberdrop-dl_looper

 This environment assumes a few things:
-- Python can be run by typing "python" in your cmd/terminal.
+- Python can be run by entering "python" in your cmd/terminal.
-- Pip can be run by typing "pip" in your cmd/terminal.
+- Pip can be run by entering "pip" in your cmd/terminal.
-- Cyberdrop-dl can be run by typing "cyberdrop-dl" in your cmd/terminal.
+- Cyberdrop-dl can be run by entering "cyberdrop-dl" in your cmd/terminal.

 If so, you can move on!
 If not, sorry!
 - Update the config.yaml with your preferences. (we're using what I found most convenient.)